 Navigating the world of insurance coverage as it pertains to residential treatment can be overwhelming.
 Being knowledgeable about specific terms can help ease the process a bit.

-- Utilization review – also referred to as “utilization management.”
+- Utilization review: Also referred to as “utilization management.”
 This is the process by which insurers decide whether the requested mental health care is medically necessary (based on the medical necessity criteria).
-This means is the care considered to be the most efficient and “in line” with accepted medical practice.
+This means that the care is considered to be the most efficient and “in line” with accepted medical practice.
 In line with accepted medical practice refers to the specific mental health treatment or service being proven to be effective based on scientific evidence.

-- Step therapy is a type of prior authorization in which the insurer requires you try a less expensive treatment or service before you can be approved coverage of the original treatment/service.
+- Step therapy: This is a type of prior authorization in which the insurer requires you try a less expensive treatment or service before you can be approved coverage of the original treatment/service.

 Polaris Teen Center is a residential treatment facility for teens and adolescents suffering from severe mental health disorders.
 Our highly accredited facility is fully licensed and certified in Trauma Informed Care and is a part of the Behavioral Health Association of Providers (formerly AATA).